coderafei/localtunnel-server/README.md

 ## Deploy

 You can deploy your own localtunnel server using the prebuilt docker image.

-**Note** This assumes that you have a proxy in front of the server to handle the http(s) requests and forward them to the localtunnel server on port 3000.
-You can use our [localtunnel-nginx](https://github.com/localtunnel/nginx) to accomplish this.

 If you do not want ssl support for your own tunnel (not recommended), then you can just run the below with `--port 80` instead.